The Center for Collaborative Awareness

 Short & Long-Term Timeframes

-Coming back to center.
+Coming back to center and expanding.

 1. The Story of Us

 Who we are and the passion behind why we do what we do

 Our organization is made up of individuals who are passionate about creating effortless, resilient and creative relationships.
 Creating Blueprint of We Collaboration Documents, such as this one, have dramatically altered the way we do business because we start our relationships from a deeper level of conversation and connection.
 This more quickly moves people to clear action, accesses everyone’s creative mind, and builds trust from the start; accelerating what we can accomplish together.

 Our exciting, increasingly complex world now goes beyond self awareness and demands Collaborative Awareness; the ability to quiet our safety brains that get hijacked by stress, custom design what will be done together, and expand our understanding and definition of We.
 Opportunities to collaborate are becoming less traditional, requiring individuals and organizations to mindfully design new tools, structures and definitions for working together.
 That’s the knowledge and space we hold for others, and we’re exceptionally good at it.

 We are at the cutting edge of innovation in both big and small ways, embracing the exponential learning and transformation that arises when we mindfully and collaboratively build our relationships and our Blueprint of We.